iulianbarbu/arbitrage-opportunities/README.md

 O(V * E) where V is the number of vertices and E the number of edges, but since the pairs rates form a complete multidigraph that includes self-vertex loops too (which are ignored in the algorithm), we get E = (V - 1) * V.

-**Space complexity** is O(V) coming from the various structures we use to hold the minimum distance to each vertex, th
+**Space complexity** is O(V) coming from the various structures we use to hold the minimum distance to each vertex, the paths of the minimum path.

 ## A note about SwissBorg